 Hell’s Gate on the Kettle River

-Do you know of Hell’s Gate on the Kettle River ?
+Do you know of the Hell’s Gate on the Kettle River ?
 Have you dared to entered the “Room of Doom?”

 The Kettle River’s most notorious rapid, the Hell’s Gate rapids has a reputation of being a widow maker.